Communication Courses (CM)

 as an animation course.
 Prerequisites: Advanced freshman (second

 semester) status and permission of the instructor.

-CM 213 Writing and Communications (4 credits) This is an intermediate-level writing course emphasizing skills necessary for coursework and careers in communications, bridging the gap between freshmen composition and professional writing.
-It covers rhetoric, audience and voice; mastering the print code; organization and message; techniques of persuasion and argumentation; writing cultural reviews; and library research in communications.
+CM 213 Writing and Communication This is an intermediate-level writing course emphasizing skills necessary for coursework and careers in communication, bridging the gap between freshmen composition and professional writing.
+It covers rhetoric, audience and voice; mastering the print code; organization and message; techniques of persuasion and argumentation; writing cultural reviews; and library research in communication.
 It features

 collaborative learning and peer-group editing.

 CM 215 Public Speaking for Business This course is intensive training in speech delivery and oral presentation techniques, with skills in rhetoric or presentation as well as persuasion in group, community and corporate settings.
 It offers workshops in various techniques of elocution.
 Exercises include writing presentations, using visual aids, techniques of persuasion and personal presentation.
 Prerequisite: CM 110; or permission of the